japila-books/apache-spark-internals/docs/core/ContextCleaner.md

   blocking: Boolean): Unit
 ----

-doCleanupShuffle performs a shuffle cleanup which is to remove the shuffle from the current xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster] and xref:storage:BlockManagerMaster.adoc[BlockManagerMaster]. doCleanupShuffle also notifies xref:core:CleanerListener.adoc[CleanerListeners].
+doCleanupShuffle performs a shuffle cleanup which is to remove the shuffle from the current scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster] and storage:BlockManagerMaster.md[BlockManagerMaster]. doCleanupShuffle also notifies core:CleanerListener.md[CleanerListeners].

 Internally, when executed, doCleanupShuffle prints out the following DEBUG message to the logs: